YunShenCarina/yunshen.github.io/index.md

 # Welcome to Yun Shen's portfolio!

+I am
 - A marketing analyst
 - A story teller
 - A music lover

-I am a self-motivated individual with a passion for marketing analytics.
-As a continuous learner, I keep learning new R, Python, SQL, and Google Analytics skillsets.
-As a team player, I enjoyed communication and collaboration with diversified teams to translate data into valuable business insights and tell the story of data.
+>I am a self-motivated individual with a passion for marketing analytics.
+As a continuous learner, I keep learning new R, Python, SQL, and Google Analytics
+>skillsets.
+As a team player, I enjoyed communication and collaboration with diversified teams to translate data into valuable business insights and tell the story >of data.

 ![](Yun Shen_ccexpress.jpeg)